Essential open book foliation and fractional Dehn twist coefficient: Quick review of open book foliation

-\begin{definition} We say that a page $S_{t}$ is {\it regular} if $S_{t}$ intersects $F$ transversely and is {\it singular} otherwise.
-Similarly, we say a leaf $l$ of $\mF$ is {\it regular} if $l$ does not contain a tangency point and is {\it singular} otherwise.
-The regular leaves are classified into the following three types: \begin{enumerate} \item[a-arc]: An arc where one of its endpoints lies on $B$ and the other lies on $L$. \item[b-arc]: An arc whose endpoints both lie on $B$. \item[c-circle]: A simple closed curve. \end{enumerate} \end{definition}
+We say that a leaf $l$ of $\F(F)$ is {\it regular} if $l$ does not contain a tangency point and is {\it singular} otherwise.
+The regular leaves are classified into the following three types: \begin{enumerate} \item[a-arc]: An arc one of whose endpoints lies on $B$ and the other lies on $L$. \item[b-arc]: An arc whose endpoints both lie on $B$. \item[c-circle]: A simple closed curve. \end{enumerate} \end{definition}

-\begin{theorem}\cite[Theorem 3.5]{ik} By isotopy that fixes the transverse link type of the boundary $\partial F$ $($if $\partial F$ exists$)$, every surface $F$ admits an open book foliation $\F(F)$.
-Moreover, we may also assume that $\F(F)$ has no c-circle leaves. \end{theorem}
+\begin{theorem}\cite[Theorem 2.5, Proposition 2.6]{ik1-1} By isotopy that fixes the transverse link type of the boundary $\partial F$ $($if $\partial F$ exists$)$, every surface $F$ admits an open book foliation $\F(F)$.
+Moreover, given an open book foliation $\F(F)$ we can perturb $F$ (by fixing $\partial F$ if it exists) so that the new $\F(F)$ contains no c-circles. \end{theorem}

-\begin{definition} We say that an elliptic point $p$ is {\em positive} (resp. {\em negative}) if the binding $B$ is positively (resp. negatively) transverse to $F$ at $p$.
-The sign of the hyperbolic point $q$ is {\em positive} (resp. {\em negative}) if the positive normal direction of $F$ at $q$ agrees (resp. disagrees) with the direction of $t$.
-See Figure \ref{fig:sign}, where we describe an elliptic point by a hollowed circle with its sign inside, a hyperbolic point by a dot with the sign nearby, and positive normals to $F$, $\vec n_F$, by dashed arrows.
+We say that an elliptic point $p$ is {\em positive} (resp. {\em negative}) if the binding $B$ is positively (resp. negatively) transverse to $F$ at $p$.
+The sign of a hyperbolic point $p$ is {\em positive} (resp. {\em negative}) if the orientation of the tangent plane $T_p F$ does (does not) agree with the orientation of $T_p S_t$.
+The sign of a singular point $x$ is denoted by $\sgn(x)$.
+See Figure \ref{fig:sign}, where we describe an elliptic point by a hollowed circle with its sign inside, a hyperbolic point by a dot with the sign nearby, and positive normals $\vec n_F$ to $F$ by dashed arrows.